Hall of Fame

 Acquired from Red Sox

-The most impactful trade in baseball history brings Ruth to the Bronx for $100,000.
+The most impactful transaction in baseball history brings Ruth to the Bronx for $100,000 and a loan against Fenway Park.

 60th Home Run